DIY Paper Doily Flowers

+Introducing my DIY paper doily flowers!
 I love paper flowers.
-I love that they last forever - like these giant paper roses I made over 3 years ago that are still on my desk!
-I love that they can be as colorful and creative as you want - like these cupcake wrapper flowers I made for a fiesta party.
+I love that they last forever – like these giant paper roses I made over 3 years ago that are still on my desk!
+They can be as colorful and creative as you want – like these cupcake wrapper flowers I made for a fiesta party.
 So when the folks at Martha Stewart sent me their new doily punch, I knew exactly what I wanted to make with it.
 Flowers!

 I was amazed that the Martha Stewart doily punch could make such an intricate pattern with just a few punches.
 There are so many possibilities for incorporating these doilies into projects!